 The course features lectures, seminars, workshops, electronic learning, research, guest speakers and practical study opportunities, including trips, field work and school placements.

 Professional Studies provide an understanding of learning and teaching and the knowledge and skills to teach across the Foundation Stage and Key Stages 1 and 2.

 If you opt for the 3-7 phase, you will focus on the Foundation Stage and Key Stage 1 and this will include studying the Early Years Foundation Stage and the National Curriculum.
 The 5-11 age phase follows National Curriculum, with emphasis on English, mathematics and science.

 This takes place at our City North Campus and includes Teaching Studies which cover:

 - Professional Studies which focus on teaching and learning.

 - The curriculum as relevant to your age phase choice i.e. if your age phase choice is 3-7 your curriculum studies will focus on the Foundation Stage and Key Stage 1 including studying the Early Years Foundation Stage and the National Curriculum.
 If you choose 5-11, you will cover all the National Curriculum subjects with an emphasis on the core subjects of mathematics, English and science.

-- A choice of enhancement modules to enable you to develop specialist understanding and knowledge in areas connected with learning and teaching in primary and early years education including: Art, Design and Technology, Drama, English, History, Geography, Music, Mathematics, PE, Primary Languages, Religious Education, Science and Special Educational Needs, Children’s Well-being.
+- A choice of specialist modules to enable you to develop a more detailed understanding and knowledge of areas connected with learning and teaching in primary and early years education including: Art, Design and Technology, Drama, English, History, Geography, Music, Mathematics, PE, Primary Languages, Religious Education, Science and Special Educational Needs.

 Students undertake a large amount of school experience in a variety of schools in each year.
 Placements are in your chosen age range of the course, i.e. 3-7 or 5-11.